hc1111/deceptive-attention-master_fact_ai/README.md

 Common errors:
 When running bash files , unbuffer may not be found, you can run bash files without this Similarly the command python3.6 may need to be replaced with just python.
-No one results.ipynb was provided as the extent of the experiment was so large.
+# No singular results notebeook was provided as the extent of the experiment was so large.
 Instead we've split up the paper as follows for easier interpretability.

 ## Classification Tasks